PyImageSearch/imutils/README.md

 <pre>$ pip install imutils</pre>

+## Finding function OpenCV functions by name
+OpenCV can be a big, hard to navigate library, especially if you are just getting started learning computer vision and image processing.
+The `find_function` method allows you to quickly search function names across modules (and optionally sub-modules) to find the function you are looking for.

+#### Example:
+Let's find all function names that contain the text `contour`:

+<pre>import imutils
+imutils.find_function("contour")</pre>

+#### Output:
+<pre>1. contourArea
+2. drawContours
+3. findContours
+4. isContourConvex</pre>

+The `contourArea` function could therefore be accessed via: `cv2.findContours`

 ## Translation
 Translation is the shifting of an image in either the *x* or *y* direction.
 To translate an image in OpenCV you would need to supply the *(x, y)*-shift, denoted as *(t<sub>x</sub>, t<sub>y</sub>)* to construct the translation matrix *M*: